 Originally launched as Android Pay, the service was released at Google I/O 2015.
 Google Pay is the fast, simple way to pay in millions of places – online, in stores, and more.
 It brings together everything you need at checkout and keeps your information safe and secure.
 Plus, you can manage your account wherever you want – on the web or in the app.

-With Google Pay, you can check out in hundreds of apps without having to enter your payment information.
+With Google Pay, you can check out hundreds of apps without having to enter your payment information.
 Catch a ride, order takeout, or get tickets to that just-announced show with the simple press of a button.

 - Countries – United States, United Kingdom, Singapore, Australia, Hong Kong, Poland, New Zealand, Ireland, Japan, Belgium, Romania, and South Korea.